tnichols217/notes/APArt/Sustained Investigation.md

 Similarly, [my development] reverses [the drum's] dominance to my [harnessing of its rhythm.]

-Inverted, the progression portrays an instrumentalist's dual journey: mastery reduces the confrontative immediacy [1-2] into familiar intimacy [8-9] of the piano as my abilities crescendo to a forte.
+Inverted, the progression portrays an instrumentalist's bidirectional journey: mastery reduces the confrontative immediacy [1-2] into familiar intimacy [8-9] of the piano as my abilities crescendo to a forte.

 intimidation [1-2], disgust [3], belittlement [4-5], and disorientation [6-7]
 peace [8-9], nostalgia [10-11], enjoyment [12-13], and playfulness [14-15].